zhenweilin/zhenweilin.github.io/blog/source/_posts/Code/python/introunderscore.md

 ---
-title: Introduction to underscore in python
+title: Introduction to underscore in python(Not carefully corrected)
 date: 2020-12-11 10:46:01
 tags:
 ---